Huddersfield: Railway

 There are no direct services to London; passengers have to change at Leeds or Manchester Piccadilly for ongoing services with London North Eastern Railway or Avanti West Coast respectively.

 Two internet-famous cats have frequented the station: black and white Felix and younger pure black Bolt.
 Merchandise has been produced and a book published.

+The train station is currently at the heart of the Transpennine Route Upgrade, which is improving the station and electrifying the line.

 Canal

 The Huddersfield Broad Canal, originally the Sir John Ramsden Canal, and the Huddersfield Narrow Canal are both navigable by narrowboat; the broad canal by wider craft, wind around the south side of town.

 To the rear of the YMCA, in the Turnbridge section, is an electrically-operated road bridge; it is still in use, to raise the road and allow boat traffic to pass.
 This bridge originally used a windlass.